OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 - Simulator for the buttons. &#9989; Done!
 - 3D printed enclosure, to contain the Raspberry Pi, the 2 bonnets, and a LiPo battery.
 - Go to screen saver mode after a given amount of time of inactivity. &#9989; Done.
-- Compare several Raspberry Pi versions (Zero, A, B)
+- Compare several Raspberry Pi versions (Zero, A, B). &#9989; Done.